 PRINCE EDWARD COUNTY

 Housed in a rustic, historic building, Greystones has three distinct spaces that come together to create an old-meets-new vibe.
 The restaurant, lounge and café have modern details, including a hand-painted mural, complementing some of the building’s original features.
-At the culinary helm is Scaramouche’s Keith Froggett, so house-made pasta, Mediterranean-inspired shared plates and meat and seafood dishes come together to create a menu that’s sure to make any foodie’s mouth water.
+On the menu you’ll find scrumptious house-made pasta, Mediterranean-inspired shared plates and meat and seafood dishes that come together to create a menu that’s sure to make any foodie’s mouth water.
 The whole experience is, as the eatery boasts, unlike any other.
+63 Broadway, Orangeville